The American Express Platinum Card unlocks an array of valuable rewards for cardholders in the know.

 With some careful research and planning, savvy travellers could look to extract enough value from the bonus points to almost cover the first annual fee.

 At the upper end of the scale, cardholders can transfer points across to Cathay Pacific’s Asia Miles programme to redeem for a one-way premium economy flight between Auckland and Hong Kong.
 At the time of writing, a one-way premium economy flight on this route will set you back approximately $1,000.

-Alternatively, even more value could be obtained from putting your points towards a business or first-class redemption with Singapore Airlines, via the KrisFlyer loyalty scheme.
+Alternatively, more value could be obtained from putting your points towards a business or first-class redemption with Singapore Airlines, via the KrisFlyer loyalty scheme.
 A business class redemption from Auckland to Singapore costs 58,000 miles (plus taxes), while a first-class redemption on the same route comes in at 80,000 miles (plus taxes).

 Finally, there’s also the ability to transfer across the welcome bonus to the Air New Zealand Airpoints programme.
 However, as you’ll only be getting 456 Airpoints Dollars here, this isn’t likely to represent the best value unless you’re a true Air New Zealand loyalist.

 Points redemption rates we’ve covered here are correct at the time of writing and subject to availability.
 Taxes and fees may apply.

 The Amex Platinum Card unlocks two Priority Pass memberships each year (one for the primary cardholder, and a second for a nominated additional Platinum Card Member).

 Priority Pass normally charges $429 USD per person for membership – a total value of $858 USD for two.
 This equates to approximately $1,276 NZD at the time of writing.

 Therefore, simply by taking up your two Priority Pass memberships each year, you can get back the full value of the Amex Platinum Card annual fee.